 Generally, the voice-over narration is outsourced to capable recording studios or artists.
 Few large organizations have recording studios in-house.
 In either case, an elearning developer requires sound editing software handy to make required changes in voice lengths, memory sizes, volume, etc. The most preferred sound editing tool includes Sound Forge, Audacity, etc.

 Learning Management Systems (LMS):

-Learning Management Systems are software applications used to launch courses globally on internet.
-Learners can log-in from anywhere anytime using their preferred type of devices such as desktops, laptops, ipads, tablets or smartphones.
+Learning Management Systems are software applications used to launch courses globally on the internet.
+Learners can log-in from anywhere anytime using their preferred type of devices such as desktops, laptops, iPads, tablets or smartphones.

-The common setbacks of instructional design done in 1990s or until 2005:
+The common setbacks of instructional design done in the 1990s or until 2005: